Stars open Veteran’s Classic with two tough losses

 Post 320 mounted a threat in the bottom of the fifth inning when Kostenbauer and Hunt opened the frame with back-to-back singles.
 Sinclair sandwiched two strikeouts around a fielder’s choice that retired Hunt at second to get out of the inning.

-MITCHELL 8, POST 320 6: Ryan McGinnis doubled to drive in Austin Kerr and later scored on a single by Brady Brosz as Post 18 scored twice in the top of the eighth on its way to downing the Stars in the nightcap game at Pete Lien Field.
+MITCHELL 8, POST 320 6: Ryan McGinnis doubled to drive in Austin Kerr and later scored on a single by Brady Brosz as Post 18 scored twice in the top of the eighth on its way to downing the Stars in the nightcap game.

 With the count sitting at 3-2 with two outs, McGinnis drove Garrett Grismer’s pitch down the left field line.
 With the count full, Kerr was running on the pitch and scored from first base on McGinnis’ stand-up double.
 Two batters later, Brosz drove a single between first and second to score McGinnis.